-Austin Rubber manufactures its revolutionary APX® upcycled rubber using the Fan™ Process, named for Dr. L.T.
+Austin Rubber manufactures its APX® Devulcanized Rubber using the Fan™ Process, named for Dr. L.T.
 Fan, our co-founder and one of the inventors.
-The Fan™ Process is a patented method for devulcanizing scrap rubber that converts recycled tires and other vulcanized scrap rubber compounds into a less expensive, sustainable substitute for virgin rubber compounds.
+The Fan™ Process is a patented method for devulcanizing scrap rubber that converts tires and other vulcanized rubber compounds into a less expensive, sustainable substitute for virgin rubber compounds.

 The process is based on a chemical reaction between vulcanized rubber compounds and GSX®, a family of proprietary reagents.
 When mixed with rubber compounds, GSX® cleaves the sulfur-sulfur bonds and carbon-sulfur bonds that are the molecular cross-links in vulcanized rubber.

-The result is a ground-breaking process that solves a global environmental crisis, is sustainable, and benefits all stakeholders economically without relying on government subsidies.
+The result is a ground-breaking, sustainable process that helps address a global environmental crisis and benefits all stakeholders economically without relying on government subsidies.